Greek PM forecasts 'happy end'; Eurogroup chief cites progress in talks

 Tsipras has spoken by telephone to Chancellor Angela Merkel several times this week, a German government spokeswoman said, most recently on Wednesday night.
 He gave no details.

-A source briefed on German government thinking said Merkel was willing to take a deal to continue financial support for Greece to an increasingly skeptical parliament provided Tsipras made serious commitments on reform.
+A source briefed on German government thinking said Merkel was willing to take a deal to continue financial support for Greece to an increasingly sceptical parliament provided Tsipras made serious commitments on reform.

-The source said Finance Minister Wolfgang Schaeuble and a growing number of lawmakers in Merkel's conservative CDU party were skeptical about Greece's ability to stay in the euro zone.
+The source said Finance Minister Wolfgang Schaeuble and a growing number of lawmakers in Merkel's conservative CDU party were sceptical about Greece's ability to stay in the euro zone.

 Another hurdle may lie in Finland, where the head of a Eurosceptic party who has agreed to enter a new governing coalition said it would make sense for Greece to leave the common currency.